Scoring Nim: The rules of Scoring Nim

 If the winner is determined by the higher score, then as $N=\infty$, the game corresponds to the normal play Nim, and as $N=-\infty$, it corresponds to the mis\`ere play Nim.
 In this sense, Scoring Nim serves as an extension of Nim.
 Moreover, even if the initial position is the same, the player with a winning strategy may differ depending on the value of $N$.

 Furthermore, Scoring Nim becomes even more intriguing when the objective shifts from merely securing victory to maximizing points.
-This setting corresponds to {\it scoring games} in combinatorial game theory (for details, see Stewart \cite{ste17}.).
-In \cite{ste17}, Section 5 primarily discusses the scoring adaptation of octal games as a topic related to Nim\footnote{Additionally, in the introduction of \cite{ste17}, there is a brief mention of a stone-taking game corresponding to Scoring Nim with $N=0$.}.
+This setting corresponds to {\it scoring games} in combinatorial game theory (for details, see Stewart (2019) \cite{ste17}).
+In \cite{ste17}, Section \ref{sec5} primarily discusses the scoring adaptation of octal games as a topic related to Nim\footnote{Additionally, in the introduction of \cite{ste17}, there is a brief mention of a stone-taking game corresponding to Scoring Nim with $N=0$.}.
 Scoring Nim provides a simple yet fascinating extension of Nim by introducing scores.
 It serves as a valuable example of scoring games and offers important insights into the study of such games.
+While our analysis does not explicitly employ the general theoretical framework of scoring play, the game we introduce falls naturally within the class of impartial scoring games considered in the literature, and may provide a useful concrete case for further theoretical investigation.

 Let us consider Scoring Nim with an initial position of $(5,4,2)$.
 Players' move selections at each turn can be represented as an extensive-form game tree.
 By applying the minimax method, one can determine the optimal move for each position and the optimal sequence of moves leading to the terminal position, assuming both players play optimally.
-Figure 1 presents the game tree for the initial sequence of moves, illustrating some representative promising moves.
+Fig. \ref{fig1} presents the game tree for the initial sequence of moves, illustrating some representative promising moves.